microsoft/typechat.net/examples/Plugins/Readme.md

 ﻿# Plugins

-Demonstrates how to to generate programs (plans) that target Semantic Kernel and Open API plugins
+Demonstrates how to generate programs (plans) that target Semantic Kernel and Open API plugins.
+The Plugins example also shows how to:
+* Use a Program Interpreter to invoke plugins
+* Produce Schema from metadata that originates from outside of the .NET type system.
+Sources could include plugin manifests, Open API specs and other sources.

 For best and consistent results, use **GPT-4**.